-Note from Mommypotamus: Today’s guest post comes from Katie of Girl Meets Nourishment, Thank you for stopping by, Katie!
+Note from Mommypotamus: Today’s guest post comes from my friend Katie.
+Thank you for sharing with us, Katie!

 I remember the days when I was a kid . . .